davevanveen/davevanveen.github.io/_projects/pomodoro.md

 # System Design

-Now I'll discuss how I've integrated the pomodoro method on a daily and weekly basis, and how minor tweaks made a big difference for mental health and relationship with work.
+Now I'll discuss how I've integrated the pomodoro method into my workflow, and how minor tweaks have made a big difference for my mental health and relationship with work.

 ### System 1: daily quota
 Initially I employed a simple system: each day, complete $$\geq n$$ tomatoes.
 The quota may vary, but typically $$n=16$$.
-Surprisingly, this amount of deep work can be intense.
-On average, [most people are productive for three hours](https://www.inc.com/melanie-curtin/in-an-8-hour-day-the-average-worker-is-productive-for-this-many-hours.html) per day.
 Note I count essential meetings as one tomato, regardless of length; this makes the quota attainable on days my calendar is jammed.

 Overall this approach empowered me to develop focus.
 However, I found it suboptimal in two scenarios: